Twenty-one Frequently Asked Questions about the GWSA,

 You can find information on Ontario’s Health Insurance Plan by clicking here.

 Yes, we do rent out rooms or the auditorium for your group or club meetings or special events.
 Please click here to download a Facility Rental Information Brochure.
+To download an Evergreen Rental Request Form, click here.
 Please call the front desk for complete details — 519-823-1291.
-Ask to speak with Tracey.
+Ask to speak with Kerry.

 Anyone can eat in the Evergreen Restaurant.
 A GWSA membership is not required.